 Acceptable Comparable Health Insurance Coverage

-Refer to the SASIP website at www.renstudent.com/claremont for a complete description of the insurance plan.
+Refer to the SHIP website at www.renstudent.com/claremont for a complete description of the insurance plan.
 In order to waive coverage, your plan must meet the following criteria:

 - It is domiciled in the United States.

-To Waive or Enroll in the Student Health Insurance Plan: Students not completing this form or providing private medical insurance information prior to the beginning of the semester will be automatically enrolled in the Claremont College student insurance plan, and the student's account will be charged with the current annual student SASIP premium.
-SASIP fee is reflected on your tuition bill.
-The fee is $1,779 for the period August 6, 2012 to August 27, 2013*.
+Students not completing this form or providing private medical insurance information prior to the beginning of the school year will be automatically enrolled in the Claremont College student insurance plan, and the student's account will be charged with the current annual student SHIP premium.
+SHIP fee is reflected on your tuition bill.
+This years permium rate is $1,779 for annual coverage*.
 The College further requires that proof of insurance be provided to the College EACH year that you are an enrolled student.
-If waivers have not been submitted by July 1, 2012 you will be automatically enrolled and $1,779 will be charged to your student account.
+If waivers have not been submitted by July 1, 2013 you will be automatically enrolled and $1,779 will be charged to your student account.
 All International Students are automatically enrolled in the health insurance plan, and can not waive out.

 Financial Assistance for the Claremont College Student Accident and Sickness Insurance Plan

-Pomona College recognizes that the cost of coverage in the Claremont College Student Accident and Insurance Program (SASIP) may cause financial hardship for some students and their families.
-For this reason, all students enrolled in SASIP who receive Pomona College financial aid will automatically be packaged with Pomona Grant to cover half of the cost of the health insurance and a loan to cover the second half.
+Pomona College recognizes that the cost of coverage in the Claremont College Student Health Insurance Plan (SHIP) may cause financial hardship for some students and their families.
+For this reason, all students enrolled in SHIP who receive Pomona College financial aid will automatically be packaged with Pomona Grant to cover half of the cost of the health insurance and a loan to cover the second half.
 Students who would like to opt out of the loan portion should return the Revised Award Letter they receive, with an indication that they would like to “decline” the loan.
 Students who do not receive Pomona College financial aid can contact the Office of Financial Aid to request loan assistance to cover the full cost.
 Any questions regarding financial assistance should be directed to the Office of Financial Aid.

 The Physical Examination form that you complete and send to Student Health Services is confidential and will be seen only by the staff at Student Health Services.
 There may, however, be health issues that could affect your safety and well-being in the residence halls.
 The Office of Student Affairs would like to know about those, as well as your emergency contact information in the event of an emergency.
 If you have any serious allergies or take medication without which your health or emotional stability would be threatened, please share that information with us.
 In addition, if there are other health issues that you would like to tell us about to help us ensure your well-being at Pomona, we urge you to do so.
 Please go to myPomona to submit your form.